January 21, 2016 –

 This is my third surgery within one year and I’m praying to God this will be my last.

-I have exhausted all of my sick and vacation time due to breast cancer.
-I’m scheduled to have my right breast removed 1/25 due to a new lesion.
+I have exhausted all of my sick and vacation time.
 Please keep me in your prayers.

 I have attached the share leave link at the bottom.